dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 ## Text Input
  The <xref:System.Windows.ContentElement.TextInput> event enables you to listen for text input in a device-independent manner.
 The keyboard is the primary means of text input, but speech, handwriting, and other input devices can generate text input also.

- For keyboard input, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] first sends the appropriate <xref:System.Windows.ContentElement.KeyDown>/<xref:System.Windows.ContentElement.KeyUp> events.
+ For keyboard input, WPF first sends the appropriate <xref:System.Windows.ContentElement.KeyDown>/<xref:System.Windows.ContentElement.KeyUp> events.
 If those events are not handled and the key is textual (rather than a control key such as directional arrows or function keys), then a <xref:System.Windows.ContentElement.TextInput> event is raised.
 There is not always a simple one-to-one mapping between <xref:System.Windows.ContentElement.KeyDown>/<xref:System.Windows.ContentElement.KeyUp> and <xref:System.Windows.ContentElement.TextInput> events because multiple keystrokes can generate a single character of text input and single keystrokes can generate multi-character strings.
 This is especially true for languages such as Chinese, Japanese, and Korean which use Input Method Editors (IMEs) to generate the thousands of possible characters in their corresponding alphabets.

- When [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] sends a <xref:System.Windows.ContentElement.KeyUp>/<xref:System.Windows.ContentElement.KeyDown> event, <xref:System.Windows.Input.KeyEventArgs.Key%2A> is set to <xref:System.Windows.Input.Key.System?displayProperty=nameWithType> if the keystrokes could become part of a <xref:System.Windows.ContentElement.TextInput> event (if ALT+S is pressed, for example).
+ When WPF sends a <xref:System.Windows.ContentElement.KeyUp>/<xref:System.Windows.ContentElement.KeyDown> event, <xref:System.Windows.Input.KeyEventArgs.Key%2A> is set to <xref:System.Windows.Input.Key.System?displayProperty=nameWithType> if the keystrokes could become part of a <xref:System.Windows.ContentElement.TextInput> event (if ALT+S is pressed, for example).
 This allows code in a <xref:System.Windows.ContentElement.KeyDown> event handler to check for <xref:System.Windows.Input.Key.System?displayProperty=nameWithType> and, if found, leave processing for the handler of the subsequently raised <xref:System.Windows.ContentElement.TextInput> event.
 In these cases, the various properties of the <xref:System.Windows.Input.TextCompositionEventArgs> argument can be used to determine the original keystrokes.
 Similarly, if an IME is active, <xref:System.Windows.Input.Key> has the value of <xref:System.Windows.Input.Key.ImeProcessed?displayProperty=nameWithType>, and <xref:System.Windows.Input.KeyEventArgs.ImeProcessedKey%2A> gives the original keystroke or keystrokes.

  The following example defines a handler for the <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event and a handler for the <xref:System.Windows.UIElement.KeyDown> event.